jguerber/intro-git/README.md

 :computer: Connected to their GitHub account, they `fork` the repository: it creates an identical repository in Bob's personnal account.
 Bob adds Alice's GitHub account as collaborator to their fork, via Settings > Collaborators > Add people.

-:computer: With Rstudio, you can `clone` the repository : importe the code files and the git project on your personal computer in a dedicated folder.
-File > New Project > Version control > Git: fill in Bob's fork URL and create the project.
+:clipboard: With Rstudio, you can `clone` the repository : import the code files and the git project on your personal computer in a dedicated folder.

+:computer: File > New Project > Version control > Git: fill in Bob's fork URL and create the project.
 Alice and Bob clone the project on their two computers.

 # Scenario 1 : adding modifications, one person at a time